yanggicane/textanalysis/PITCHME.md

 - What can we do with web based APIs?
   - We can send an API a request detailing the information we want.
   - APIs allow us to alter data on other applications, too.
+  - Google, Amazon, and Microsoft all create APIs.
 ---
 #### Introduction to JSON
  - JSON stands for JavaScript Object Notation and is basically a way of presenting data.